samhattangady/mulki/content/chapter5.md

-their duties, and then slowly as time passes, people to less and less, and subconsciously socially pressure others into doing lesser as well, until we reach a tipping point where something is not done, and we are all gathered up and told off.
-Then people go back to doing their fair share of the duties, and the cycle continues.
+their duties, and then slowly as time passes, people to less and less, and subconsciously socially pressure others into doing lesser as well, until we reach a tipping point where something is not done, and we are all told off.
+Then people go back to doing their fair share of the duties, and the cycle starts again.

 ---